 Fun Creative Memory: I've been entering my crafts into the WNC Mountain State Fair for a few years now, and my favorite piece I've entered was my first collage piece that received first place and Best in Show!

-What Makes Her Heart Sing: I thoroughly enjoy crocheting because it's a very relaxing craft, and quilling is one of my favs because it's so meditative.
+What Makes Her Heart Sing: I thoroughly enjoy crocheting because it's very meditative for me and almost any paper project because I love cutting out images.

 Relevant Experience: My experience as an artist and teacher spans over 40 years and includes: Fashion Illustrator, Textile Designer, Fiber Artist, College Adjunct Professor in Textile Design, Studio Artist, and High School Studio Art and Art History Teacher.
 I have a B.F.A. from Caldwell University in NJ and an M.A. from FIT and Parsons in NY.